tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP2200/Week 1 - Intro.md

 ## Reproducibility
 - Increasingly important goal in Science and Data Science is playing a big role to achieve it.
 - [Replication crisis - Wikipedia](https://en.wikipedia.org/wiki/Replication_crisis)
-- increased awareness of the need to make research data openly available
+- increased awareness of the need to make research data openly available and the software and methods used to
 -